 - Immune System

-Symptoms of cancer vary according to type, severity and whether the cancer has spread to other parts of the body.
+Symptoms vary according to type, severity and whether it has spread to other parts of the body.
 Common symptoms include weight loss that cannot be explained by diet, chronic fatigue, persistent fever and pain.
 Bleeding, swelling or sores in the area that is affected by cancer cells may also be observed, and some cases of cancer involve internal bleeding.

 It is estimated that 40 percent of all people will develop some form of cancer in their lifetime.

-Can You Get Social Security Disability for Cancer?
+Can You Get Social Security Disability Benefits for Cancer?

-Cancer is different than other conditions that may qualify an individual for SSDI benefits because there are generally relaxed requirements for people who have cancer.
-There are three ways for a person with cancer to qualify for SSDI benefits.
+Cancer is different than other conditions that may qualify an individual for SSDI benefits because there are generally relaxed requirements for people who have it.
+There are three ways for a person to qualify for SSDI benefits.

 Disability listings established by the SSA include certain types of cancer.
-If a person has one of these types of cancer, they will be able to qualify for SSDI benefits if they meet the requirements as outlined in the SSA listing.
+If a person has one of these types, they will be able to qualify for SSDI benefits if they meet the requirements as outlined in the SSA listing.

 Residual Functional Capacity

-If a person has recently been diagnosed with cancer that is in early stages, it may be difficult to qualify for SSDI benefits.
+If a person has recently been diagnosed in early stages, it may be difficult to qualify for SSDI benefits.
 In this instance, the person’s ability to perform work tasks will be evaluated by a representative of the SSA.